KordelFranceTech/Olfaction-Vision-Language-Embeddings-Models/README.md

 ## Models
 We offer four embedding models with this repository:
  - (1) `ovle-large-base`: The original OVL base model.
 This model is optimal for online tasks where accuracy is paramount.
- - (2) `ovle-large-graph`: The OVL base model built around a graph-attention network.
+ - (2) `ovle-large-graph`: The OVL base model built around a graph-attention-convolution network.
 This model is optimal for online tasks where accuracy is paramount and inference time is not as critical.
  - (3) `ovle-small-base`: The original OVL base model optimized for faster inference and edge-based robotics.
 This model is optimized for export to common frameworks that run on Android, iOS, Rust, and others.
  - (4) `ovle-small-graph`: The OVL graph model optimized for faster inference and edge robotics applications.